 The quickest way to get to Yonezawa is via the JR Yamagata Shinkansen Line, which departs hourly from Tokyo Station to Yonezawa Station.

-The journey by Shinkansen takes around two and a half hours.
-Traveling by air from Tokyo is another viable option, as the price is only slightly more than a Shinkansen.
+The journey by shinkansen takes around two and a half hours.
+Traveling by air from Tokyo is another viable option, as the price is only slightly more than that of a shinkansen ticket.
 Flight times vary, so it's best to check ahead of time if you plan to take this route.

 In the heart of the city lie the ruins of Yonezawa Castle, with rows of old houses and a traditional samurai residence, alongside the Uesugi Shrine dedicated to the distinguished warrior Uesugi Kenshin.

 The Uesugi Museum, known as Keishoden, is the perfect place for history buffs looking to learn more about the “war god” Uesugi Kenshin.
 There are mementos of Uesugi and his descendants, along with 131 important cultural properties and 1,000 items from throughout the Edo era.

 In February, the shrine features a festival of lights, with 300 snow lanterns and 3,000 candles, creating an other-worldly sight.
 Food stalls and souvenir shops sell locally crafted goods around the shrine.

 Near Akayu Station, Eboshiyama Park is the perfect spot to retreat from the city.
 In mid-April, the park becomes the center of Yonezawa's cherry blossom festival , where locals gather to enjoy picnics and marvel at the beauty of the blossoming pink trees surrounding the park.

 Relax in an atmospheric hot spring